MartianZoo/solarnet/README.md

 | `TerraformRating` | `ProductionPhase: 1`; `End: VictoryPoint`                   |
 | `CityTile`        | `End: VictoryPoint / Adjacency<This, GreeneryTile<Anyone>>` |

-* This means that you can easily add your own fan cards to it, without actual "programming", as long as they don't require entire new mechanics.
+* Yes, this means that you can "easily" add your own fan cards to it, without actual "programming" (so long as they adhere to the basic mechanical patterns of the existing cards well enough).

 * It has a crappy command-line UI (a "REPL") you can use to interact with it (see demo video below).
 Or you can write what you want to do as a unit test ([very long example that plays through an entire game](https://github.com/MartianZoo/solarnet/blob/main/engine/src/test/java/dev/martianzoo/tfm/engine/games/Game20230521Test.kt)).